We are all children of God no matter where we are from.

 We welcome them all and seek to show them God’s love.

-This Refugee Week 2022 we want to tell different stories.
+We want to tell different stories.
 Stories of welcome.

 Across London and east Surrey, our church communities are welcoming asylum seekers, migrants and refugees from all over the world.